irun2themoney/apx-toolkit/PROJECT-OVERVIEW.md

 **APX is the ONLY tool that:**
 1. Automatically discovers APIs from a website URL (no manual DevTools work)
-2. Generates code in 12 languages (including GraphQL) from discovered APIs
+2. Generates code in 12 languages (including GraphQL & WebSocket) from discovered APIs
 3. Detects and generates GraphQL client code automatically
+4. Detects and generates WebSocket client code automatically
-4. Captures OAuth 2.0 tokens automatically from login flows
+5. Captures OAuth 2.0 tokens automatically from login flows
-5. Creates TypeScript types from actual API responses
+6. Creates TypeScript types from actual API responses
-6. Generates test suites with schema validation in 5 frameworks
+7. Generates test suites with schema validation in 5 frameworks
-7. Builds complete SDK packages with CI/CD ready to publish
+8. Builds complete SDK packages with CI/CD ready to publish
-8. Generates documentation with inferred descriptions in 4 formats
+9. Generates documentation with inferred descriptions in 4 formats
+10. Supports REST, GraphQL, and WebSocket APIs - all in one tool
-9. Does ALL of this in one automated run
+11. Does ALL of this in one automated run

 ### Comparison to Existing Tools